Android Troubleshooting

 Proguard

-Proguard Rules Without Play Services Ads Module
+Play Services Ads Module

-- The Branch SDK has an optional dependency on Play Services Ads for GAID matching.
-Using Proguard without using this library can create issue in fetching the GAID while creating Branch session and events.
+The Branch Android SDK has an optional dependency on Play Services Ads for GAID matching.

 -keep class com.google.android.gms.ads.identifier.AdvertisingIdClient {